Biology 126 Poster Printing Instructions

 1.)
 Save your poster file on the desktop.

-3.)
+2.)
 Drag your file to the “HP Click” window where it will give you a preview of the output.
-It is safe to ignore the “Page Clipping” and “Clipping in printer margins” warning messages.

 5.)
-If all looks well, as show in the following screenshot, you can click on the “Print” button.
+If all looks well after any needed adjustments, you can click on the “Print” button.

 Back to top of page